-Finding the beauty in a Desert Landscape
+Finding exceptional beauty in a barren and inhospitable landscape

 Some may call us foolish for visiting Death Valley National Park in the summer months, but we really wanted to experience the extreme conditions that are on offer there.
 We had journeyed from the the relatively cool conditions of the Sierra Nevada mountains to the visit the lowest point in North America!
 The mountains provide a a rain shadow for the deserts to their east.
 It takes a relatively short drive from the mountains to the desert ranges, which are made up mountains, canyons and large flat plains.
 After making a few stops on the way to take some photographs we reach our place of rest for the next two days, the Oasis at Death Valley, formerly known as the Furnace Creek Inn.
 This is literally an oasis in this barren and spartan landscape, complete with palm trees, fountains and swimming pools.
 We quickly settle into our lodge and head to the pool to cool off.

 The next day we wanted to explore the landscape of this fascinating natural wonders of this Death Valley.
 This place is vast, with over 3 million acres of designated wilderness.
 We decided we wanted to try a few hikes but in the summer more than anytime of year your need to take precautions.
 A hat and sun cream are essential items, and as there is no escaping the heat and we made sure to carry water plenty of water.